WMLC

 WMLC (1270 AM) was a radio station broadcasting an urban gospel format.
-WLMC was licensed to serve the community of Monticello, Mississippi, United States.
+WMLC was licensed to serve the community of Monticello, Mississippi, United States.
 The station was last owned by Charles Tillman, through licensee Tillman Broadcasting Network, Inc.

-Tillman Broadcasting Network surrendered WMLC's license to the Federal Communications Commission on May 19, 2022, and the FCC cancelled the license on May 20, 2022.
+Tillman Broadcasting Network surrendered WMLC's license to the Federal Communications Commission (FCC) on May 19, 2022, and the FCC cancelled the license on May 20, 2022.